ASEAN leaders to tackle regional crises in tropical resort - ExBulletin

 Outside the airport named after the Komodo dragons, traffic quickly piled up in the brutal midday sun.

-When the sun rose on Monday morning, workers were still cementing road sides around the sites a day before the summit opened.
+When the sun rose on Monday morning, workers were still cementing road sides around the sites a day before the summit was due to open.

 Andre Kurniawan, who works at a dive center in Labuan Bajo, said the infrastructure development would be a boon for Labuan Bajo villagers.
 We were isolated from certain areas before and now they are open and areas are improving.
 I hope Labuan Bajo can be a better tourist town in the future, he said.